Software Unit Test Policy¶

 LSST DM developers are responsible for creating test suites to unit test all objects they implement.
 Additionally, they are responsible for updating an object’s test suite after modifying the object’s source code.

 The division of responsibility between DM developer groups is highlighted in the diagram below.
-In essence, the Applications group, which is responsible for all science algorithm development, also develops the unit testers for: algorithm components, a stage wrapped algorithm, and the sequences of stage wrapped algorithms comprising a simple-stage-tester algorithm pipeline (i.e. without parallel processing job management).
+In essence, the Science Pipelines group, which is responsible for all science algorithm development, also develops the unit testers for: algorithm components, a Task wrapped algorithm, and the sequences of Task wrapped algorithms comprising an algorithmic pipeline (i.e. without parallel processing job management).
 The Middleware group, so named because it is responsible for all low level framework software, develops the unit testers for those framework modules.
-Finally, the SQA team is responsible for the higher level testers for integration, system performance, and acceptance testing.
+Finally, the Science Validation team is responsible for the highest level test plans for integration, system performance, and acceptance testing.

 Test suite execution should be managed by a testing framework, also known as a test harness, which monitors the execution status of individual test cases.